 At a client's request, we enhanced our taxonomy and synonym behavior to allow for a duplicate taxonomy in a second language.
 You can build twin structures for each language.
-Add a keyword in one language adds to the additional language(s).
+Adding a keyword in one language adds to the additional language(s).

 Free Dropbox integration for all account levels

 We continue to add additional integrations, and whenever possible, we're adding them for free and making them available to all users.
 Since Dropbox is the de facto DAM for many organizations, we have added multiple ways to integrate with Dropbox.
-(BTW, we already had similar integration with Box.com).
+(BTW, we already had a similar integration with Box.com).